Microsoft ZT4AI — Zero Trust for AI

 3. After the attack signal recedes, policies revert to baseline automatically.

 This is the step-down counterpart to step-up authentication: the policy contracts in response to detected threat rather than expanding for an authorization request.
 The wiki has previously treated step-up (D2 L4 in the CMM); step-down was implicit.
-The general primitive — automatic policy contraction triggered by anomaly signals — is broader than Microsoft’s specific implementation and worth tracking separately.
+The general primitive, automatic policy contraction triggered by anomaly signals, is broader than Microsoft’s specific implementation and warrants separate tracking.
 See Behavioral Anomaly Detection for Agents for the detection side.

 Cross-walk to wiki frameworks